 Wait on the Lord; be of good courage, and He shall strengthen your heart; wait, I say, on the Lord!”
 Psalm 27:14

-When I came to Harrisburg in 2000, we bought a house on West Poplar Street.
+When we came to Harrisburg in 2000, we bought a house on West Poplar Street.
 Now back in those days that was THE main drag.
 Every car and truck going East and West through Harrisburg had to travel down Poplar Street.
-When we looked at the house we were told that a by-pass was on the planning board and would be done within five years.
+When we were looking at houses with our realtor, we were told that a by-pass was on the planning board and would be done within five years.
 Well, that sounded pretty good, so we bought the house and waited…and waited…and waited.
 As it turned out it was a little longer than five years.
 In fact—it was almost twelve.

-Now in our 20th year at 217, I am grateful, very grateful, that the by-pass finally came.
-I know some folks weren’t sure we even needed one and some went another way so they are indifferent.
-You might ask, “What’s the big deal about the by-pass?
-Well if you have ever lived on West Poplar Street…you would know.
+Now in our 22nd year at 217, I am grateful, very grateful, that the by-pass finally came.
+I know some folks weren’t sure we even needed one and some went another way, so they were indifferent.
+You might ask, “What’s the big deal about the by-pass?”
+Well, if you have ever lived on West Poplar Street…you would know.

 You see, Mr. Bob, my neighbor back in the days before the by-pass, told me that he counted in one day, and 60 semi-trucks went by his house in one hour–that is one per minute.
-In those days there were probably more coal trucks, but believe me there were still plenty of trucks.
-You kinda wondered where in the world they were all going.
+In those days there were certainly a lot of coal trucks but believe me there were still plenty of other trucks too.
+You kinda wondered where in the world were they all going.